 - Combating desertification, deforestation, land degradation, biodiversity loss, pollution and promoting use of renewable resources.
 (Please note – proposals that come from agricultural domain only, will not be considered)

 - Wildlife conservation and preservation.

 - Right to Education for All by upscaling initiatives that strengthen Early Childhood Care & Development (ECCD), Elementary, Secondary, Higher Education, Adult Literacy.

 - Education that promotes learning opportunities through skill development and confidence building, including digital literacy.

 - Education that leads to better livelihood opportunities and improved income & better living for young people and adults.

 - Equitable, inclusive, and relevant quality education, leading to gender equality and human resource development.

 - Equitable & Universal access to Health for All - segments of population and ailments.

 - Access to clean drinking water, sanitation and hygiene facilities, prevention and elimination of water borne diseases.

-- Maternal, adolescent, child health and nutrition and eradication of communicable diseases.
+- Maternal, adolescent, child health and nutrition and eradication of communicable and non-communicable diseases.

 HCL Grant complements and contributes to National Missions & Sustainable Development Goals.
 Inclusion and Gender-Transformative approaches are underlying principles for HCL Grant.

 - Organizational Profile: based on Financial Management, Governance Structure, Program Management, Legal and Statutory status, past performance and thematic credentials, etc.

 - Second Level Evaluation: a team of Sub Jury members will review shortlisted applications and projects based on information and document submitted, and background verification.
 Selected NGOs move to the final round as HCL Grant Finalists.